paulhager/MIMIC-Clinical-Decision-Making-Dataset/README.md

 ## Option 2: Generate the dataset from scratch from MIMIC-IV v2.2

 The more laborious and time-intensive way of creating the dataset is from the raw MIMIC-IV v2.2 download.
-First set the following two path variables in [CreateDataset.py](CreateDataset.py):
+First download the necessary hospital data from https://physionet.org/content/mimiciv/2.2/ and the necessary text data from https://www.physionet.org/content/mimic-iv-note/2.2/.
+Then set the following two path variables in [CreateDataset.py](CreateDataset.py):

 1. `base_mimic` should be set to the parent folder of your MIMIC-IV download.
-This folder should contain the hosp and note folders.
+This folder should contain the [hosp](https://physionet.org/content/mimiciv/2.2/) and [note](https://www.physionet.org/content/mimic-iv-note/2.2/) folders.
 2. `base_new` should be set to a folder where the generated files will be saved.

 Then run: